kvnptl/practice_git/README.md

 - Volume of a sphere, volume of a cylinder, volume of a cone
 - Find pythagorean triplets

-2. Project title: Data plotting application with Git and Version Control
+**2. Project title: Data plotting application with Git and Version Control**

 Dataset: [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris)